-- use resources solely for legitimate and authorized administrative and academic purposes. - protect your User ID and IT resources from unauthorized use.
-You are responsible for all activities on your User ID or that originate from IT resources under your control. - access only information that is your own, that is publicly available, or to which you have been given authorized access. - use only legal versions of copyrighted software in compliance with vendor license requirements. - use shared resources appropriately. (e.g. refrain from monopolizing systems, over loading networks with excessive data, degrading services, or wasting computer time, connect time, disk space, printer paper, manuals, or other resources).
+- Use resources solely for legitimate and authorized administrative and academic purposes. - Ensure that any personal use of ConnSCU IT resources be limited and have no detrimental impact on institution operations, job performance or ConnSCU IT resources. - Protect their User ID and IT resources from unauthorized use.
+Users are responsible for all activities on their User ID or that originate from IT resources under their control. - Access only information that is their own or is publicly available or to which authorized access has been given. - Use only legal versions of copyrighted software in compliance with vendor license requirements. - Use shared resources appropriately. (e.g. refrain from monopolizing systems, overloading networks with excessive data, degrading services, or wasting computer time, connect time, disk space, printer paper, manuals, or other resources).